 Directions

-• Mash the bananas in a big bowl until they are smooth.
+- Mash the bananas in a big bowl until they are smooth.
 Melt the coconut oil, then add the eggs and honey (or another sugar).
-Stir everything together until it’s well mixed.
+Mix everything thoroughly by stirring it all together.

-• Put the whole wheat flour, baking soda, cinnamon, and salt in a different bowl and mix them together.
+- Put the whole wheat flour, baking soda, cinnamon, and salt in a different bowl and mix them.
 Mix the dry ingredients well before adding them slowly to the wet ones.
 Stir until everything is well-mixed; avoid overmixing.

-• You can grease a cake pan and put the batter in it.
-Then bake it at 350°F (175°C) for 50 to 60 minutes.
+- You can grease a cake pan and put the batter in it.
+Bake for 50 to 60 minutes at 350°F (175°C).
 Place a stick in the center of the loaf to check its doneness.
-Once it comes out clean, your banana bread is ready.
-To cut it, wait until it’s cool.
+It’s time to make banana bread when it comes out clean.
+To cut it, wait until it’s fantastic.

 Notes

-• If you want your banana bread to be soft and naturally sweet, make sure the bananas are fully ripe.
-When they are darker, there is more natural sugar, so you can use less extra sugar in the recipe.
+- If you want your banana bread to be soft and naturally sweet, make sure the bananas are fully ripe.
+When they are darker, there is more natural sugar so that you can use less extra sugar in the recipe.

-• Be careful not to overmix the batter when you mix the wet and dry ingredients together.
+- Be careful not to overmix the batter when you mix the wet and dry ingredients.
 Overmixing the flour activates its gluten.
 This can make your bread thick instead of light and fluffy.

-• You might want to cut into the banana bread while it’s still warm, but to get the best structure, let it cool all the way down.
+- You might want to cut into the banana bread while it’s still warm, but to get the best structure, let it cool down.
 This helps the bread set and keeps it from falling apart when you cut it.

 Nutrition Facts